crypto-org-chain/cronos/x/cronos/spec/01_concepts.md

 Cronos uses CRO as its gas token.

 The CRO assets on the Cronos Chain need to be transferred from the Crypto.org Chain through an IBC channel.
-The tokens arrive on the Cronos Chain as IBC tokens first, then are automatically converted to the gas token.
+The tokens arrived at the Cronos Chain as IBC tokens first, then are automatically converted to the gas token.

 ### Decimal Places Conversion

-The CRO on the Crypto.org chain has 8 decimals, while the Cronos gas token has 18 decimals (to keep compatibility with Ethereum).
+The CRO on the Crypto.org Chain has 8 decimals, while the Cronos gas token has 18 decimals (to keep compatibility with Ethereum).
 So a conversion is done automatically:

 - When transferring CRO to Cronos chain, the decimal places of the amount are expanded to 18.
 - When transferring CRO from Cronos chain, the amount is truncated to 8 decimals, the remaining part is left in Cronos, so the total value is preserved.